kevinlin311tw/keras-openpose-reproduce/README.md

 ## Prepare Training Data

 Before model training, we need to convert the images to the specific data format.
-We first generate the associated heatmaps, part affinity maps, and then convert them to HDF5 file format.
+We first generate the heatmaps, part affinity maps, and then convert them to HDF5 file format.
 Go to the folder `training`, and run the scripts.
-The process takes about

     $ cd training
     $ python3 generate_masks_coco2014.py